Excel VBA: Save and Close Workbook (5 Suitable Examples)

 VBA Code Breakdown

-• First, we are calling our Sub Procedure Save_and_Close_Active_Workbook.
+• We call our Sub Procedure Save_and_Close_Active_Workbook.

 Now, we will execute our code.

-• First, Save this Module.
+• Save this Module.

-• Secondly, click inside our code.
+• Click inside our code.

-• Finally, press the Run button.
+• Press the Run button.

 Code Run: Save and Close Active Workbook by Using Excel VBA